Best Gas Cans To Make Storing Extra Fuel Easy & Safe

 A shed far away from any potential ignition sources.

-It’s always a good idea to have an extra gas can spout around, too, in case you lose one.
+It’s always a good idea to have an extra spout around, too, in case you lose one.

 Pro Tip: 5-gallon gas cans are your ideal fuel storage size.
 You can easily fill and transport these up to your survival cabin.
 And fill up larger metal fuel storage tanks every time you go.